groue/GRMustache/Guides/runtime.md

 #endif
 ```

 You'll get a slight performance hit, so you'd probably make sure this call does not enter your Release configuration.
-This is the purpose of the conditional compilation based on the `NS_BLOCK_ASSERTIONS` preprocessor macro (see http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Miscellaneous/Foundation_Functions/Reference/reference.html).
+The conditional compilation based on the `NS_BLOCK_ASSERTIONS` macro aboce does exactly that (see http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Miscellaneous/Foundation_Functions/Reference/reference.html).

 ### NSArray, NSSet, NSOrderedSet